-09:00 - 12:00 City tour where special attention will be paid to the history and present-day life of St. Petersburg Jewish community, visit to St. Petersburg Grand Choral Synagogue located in Kolomna district
+09:00 - 12:00 City tour with special attention paid to the history and present-day life of St. Petersburg’s Jewish community, visit to St. Petersburg’s Grand Choral Synagogue located in the Kolomna district

 12:00 - 14:00 Tour of the Hermitage Museum

 14:00 - 15:00 Time for lunch (meals not included)

 15:00 - 16:00 Visit to Peter and Paul Fortress

 16:00 - 17:00 Tour of the Jewish section of the Russian Museum of Ethnography

 09:00 - 10:00 Drive to Pushkin

 10:00 - 12:30 Catherine Palace, a walk in Catherine Park, visit to the Monument to the Victims of Holocaust

 12:30 - 13:30 Drive back to the city

 13:30 - 14:30 Time for lunch (meals not included)